21 Car Hacks That’ll Make Driving So Much Better

 Make Your Own Car Air Freshener

 Freshen your car with scented candle wax.
 Punch holes in the lid of a mason jar using a hammer and a large nail for a DIY car air freshener.
 Add wax to the jar and replace the lid.
 When the temperature in your car rises, the wax will melt, filling your car with a lovely fragrance.
-Did you know you can also make your own ice pack?
+Car maintenance can be daunting.
+Make sure you are aware of these best car maintenance apps.

 Cool Tech: Park Zone PZ-1600 Precision Parking Aid